suletom/EASUN-ISOLAR-SMX-II-CONTROL/README.md

 We can provide custom local ip if the machine that you are running this script from is available on a custom route by the wifi device (not on the default one, example: vpn setup, port forward, etc)

 >npm start get-smx-param --localip=[ip on which this_machine is available] [datalogger ip address]

+# Inverter related info news

+Found some resources online about the EASUN ISolar SMX II device.
+It's possible that this originates somehow from here:
+SRNE Solar hf2430s80-h: https://www.srnesolar.com/product/best-hybrid-off-grid-inverter-3kw-hf2430s80-h

+These devices use the same modbus register addresses.
+Found this info in an other project: https://github.com/shakthisachintha/SRNE-Hybrid-Inverter-Monitor/blob/master/src/srnecommands.py